 - The best industrial hot glue gun: I’ve used the Arrow Fastener hot glue gun for a while and still pull it out when I need more glue output.
 It works extremely well, has a stand, and has flexible output options.

-- The best cordless hot glue gun: While not one that I personally tested, I have a hard time finding a crafter who doesn’t swear by their Surebonder.
-You have different options, but the most popular one is the full-sized standard 60W one.
+- The best cordless hot glue gun: I have a hard time finding a crafter who doesn’t swear by their Surebonder, and they actually sent me one to review AFTER I created this post.
+You have different options, but I love the Ultimate Creators Kit!

 Below, I will also discuss the budget options from Amazon as well as some honorable mentions.

 In-depth reviews of the best hot glue guns for crafts